 Where to Stay in Trento

 Like I said above, we stayed at Grand Hotel Trento.
 It’s where Traverse & Visit Trentino put us up since we were speakers, and it was such a lovely hotel!
 It had the BEST views of the mountains both just from our window and up on the sixth floor terrace.
 The rooms were comfortable, and the breakfast was amazing.
 Like, don’t miss it.
-Book now or compare booking sites for later
+Book now

 Best Places to Visit in Trento